Filing fees for Chapter 7 and Chapter 13 bankruptcy start around $330, but additional court actions and service fees can increase the total.

 What are some costs of filing for bankruptcy?

-Bankruptcy costs can include court filing fees, attorney fees, and required credit counseling and debtor education courses.
+The main costs are court filing fees, attorney fees, and the required credit counseling and debtor education courses.
 You may also have to pay for additional court services, like filing motions or making changes to your case.
-Altogether, costs can reach thousands of dollars depending on your situation.
+All in, costs can reach thousands of dollars depending on your situation.

 Can you file for bankruptcy without an attorney?

-Yes, you can file for bankruptcy without an attorney, but it’s usually not recommended.
+Yes, you can file for bankruptcy without an attorney, but it’s usually not recommended unless the case is simple and you don’t have major assets or disputed debts.
 Bankruptcy law is complex, and filing incorrectly can delay your case, cost you more money or affect your credit longer.
 An attorney can help ensure your debts are properly discharged in Chapter 7 or that your repayment plan is correctly set up in Chapter 13.

 Alternatives to filing for bankruptcy